-Mom called me to say that Dad got rushed to the hospital in Oshawa and his heart was failing.
-A day or two later, my brother-in-law called to say that Dad wasn’t expected to live.
+Mom phoned me to say that Dad got rushed to the hospital in Oshawa, and his heart was failing.
+A day or two later, my brother-in-law called to say that Dad was near death.

-I made arrangements to fly to Toronto the next day and took a taxi from the airport directly to the hospital.
+I made arrangements to fly to Toronto on the next day.
+When I arrived, I took a taxi from the airport directly to the hospital.
 My family was in his room – he was laying on the bed – eyes closed.